Foreign Qualifications in Finland

 - Field-specific authorities decide on granting certain professional practice rights; see below

-- The Finnish National Board of Education decides on the eligibility conferred by foreign qualifications for civil service posts in Finland
+- The Finnish National Agency for Education decides on the eligibility conferred by foreign qualifications for civil service posts in Finland

 To use your foreign academic or vocational qualifications in Finland, make sure they are recognised here.
-The responsible body is the Finnish National Board of Education (FNBE).
+The responsible body is the Finnish National Agency for Education.
 Recognition of qualifications refers to a decision on the types of eligibility that a foreign qualification provides for a job or a place of study in Finland.